zoeesilcock/JS-log/README.md

 Changelog
 =========

+Version 1.1
+* Added scrolling to the detail view so it works with very long messages.
+* Fixed a minor bug which would crash the app if it had been stopped on older devices.

 Version 1.0
-Fixed problems with Android 2.1.
+* Fixed problems with Android 2.1.
-Further improved the service handling.
+* Further improved the service handling.
-Fixed issues with the scheduled log extraction.
+* Fixed issues with the scheduled log extraction.

 Beta 2:
-Rebuilt the service to be ongoing so it doesn't get killed.
+* Rebuilt the service to be ongoing so it doesn't get killed.

 Beta 1:
-Initial test version.
+* Initial test version.